Onishidato/DND_Youtube_All_In_One/README.md

    - `{{title}}`: Video title
    - `{{videoId}}`: YouTube video ID
    - `{{date}}`: Current date
+3. Folder Structure: Organize notes in a hierarchical structure

 ## Usage

 ### Summarizing a YouTube Video

-#### Method 1: Command Palette
+#### Method 1: From Clipboard
+1. Copy a YouTube URL to your clipboard
+2. Open the command palette (`Ctrl/Cmd + P`)
+3. Run "Summarize YouTube URL from clipboard"
+4. Wait for the summary to be generated

+#### Method 2: Manual Input
 1. Open the command palette (`Ctrl/Cmd + P`)
-2. Search for "Summarize YouTube Video"
+2. Run "Summarize YouTube URL (input)"
-3. Paste the YouTube URL when prompted
+3. Paste or type the YouTube URL when prompted
 4. Wait for the summary to be generated

-#### Method 2: From Selected Text
-1. Paste a YouTube URL in your note
-2. Select the URL text
-3. Open the command palette and run "Summarize YouTube Video"
-4. The summary will replace the selected URL

-### Watching Videos in Notes
+### Working with the Media Player

 Any note with a YouTube URL in its frontmatter will automatically display the embedded player: